v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   Windows Hello for Business is an alternative method for signing into Windows by replacing passwords, Smart Cards, and Virtual Smart Cards.

   > [!IMPORTANT]
-  > he options for this setting are reversed from their implied meaning.
+  > The options for this setting are reversed from their implied meaning.
 While reversed, a value of *Yes* does not enable Windows Hello and instead is treated as *Not configured*.
 When this setting is set to *Not configured*, Windows Hello is enabled on devices that receive this baseline.
   >
   > The following descriptions have been revised to reflect this behavior.
 The reversal of settings will be fixed in a future update to this security baseline.